Compare Stocks

 Is ROKU or NFLX a better buy right now?

-Netflix, Inc. (NFLX) offers the better valuation at 32.7x trailing P/E (26.4x forward), making it the more compelling value choice.
+(NFLX) is the stronger pick with 15.
+9% revenue growth year-over-year, versus 15.
+2% for Roku, Inc. (ROKU).
+Netflix, Inc. (NFLX) offers the better valuation at 34.
+7x trailing P/E (24.
+7x forward), making it the more compelling value choice.
 Analysts rate Roku, Inc. (ROKU) a "Buy" — based on 45 analyst ratings — the highest consensus in this comparison.
 The "better buy" depends entirely on your goals: growth investors should weight revenue trajectory, value investors should weight P/E and PEG, and income investors should weight dividend yield and streak.

 02